FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/WorldChunkManager.md

      Usage Example:
      ```
-    	DummyWorldChunkManagerCheckerBoard worldchunkmanager = new DummyWorldChunkManagerCheckerBoard.CREATOR(4)
+    	DummyWorldChunkManagerCheckerBoard worldchunkmanager = new DummyWorldChunkManagerCheckerBoard.CREATOR(4/*the sqaure is how big one Chunk-Region is*/)
 		.addBiome(Biomes.DESERT)
 		.addBiome(Biomes.PLAINS)
 		.create();